Eat & Drink

 Feast on the streets

 Yatai are an integral and irresistible part of the Fukuoka food scene.
-While other cities have clamped down on these iconic street stalls, in Fukuoka , they thrive.
+While other cities have clamped down on these iconic street stalls, in Fukuoka , they thrive, and are a charm of the city.

 Every evening you'll see these temporary temples to street food unpacked and set up across the city.
 From around 6 p.m. until the early hours of the morning, locals and tourists alike queue up to sample Fukuoka's best street fare.